Martin Jay Davis

-Martin Jay Davis (September 7, 1937 – January 10, 2022) was an American astrologer and author specializing in locational astrology, as well as a member of the United States fencing team (foil), who competed at the 1972 Olympic Games in Munich.
-During the 1963 Pan American Games he won a gold medal with the US fencing team (foil).
-His first title, Astrolocality Astrology, won the Spica award for the best astrology book in 2000.
+Martin Jay Davis (September 7, 1937 – January 10, 2022) was an American astrologer and author specializing in locational astrology.
+He was also a member of the United States fencing team (foil), and competed at the 1972 Olympic Games in Munich, Germany.

+Davis was born in St. Louis, Missouri, and was Jewish.
+He attended New York University, fenced for the school, and was an NCAA Second Team All-American in 1958.
+He graduated in 1959 with an engineering degree.